Horticulture

 Nanobubbles measure 70-200 nanometers in diameter, roughly 2500 times smaller than a grain of salt.

-In terms of disinfection, nanobubbles have neutral buoyancy, meaning that they hover uniformly within a liquid and continually provide natural oxidation.
+In terms of disinfection, nanobubbles have neutral buoyancy, meaning that they hover uniformly within a liquid and continually enhance natural oxidation.
 They move randomly and continuously through all parts of a water system via Brownian motion, continually causing direct or indirect pathogen control in four ways:

 • Nanobubbles produce reactive oxygen species (ROS) which disrupt pathogen cell physiology, leading to cell death.
 According to scientists at Arizona State University and the University of Massachusetts, “ROS production by nanobubbles may hold the greatest promise for usage in water treatment because it allows movement away from chemical-based oxidants (chlorine, ozone) that are costly, dangerous to handle and produce harmful byproducts while helping achieve important treatment goals (e.g., destruction of organic pollutants, pathogens, biofilms).”